Puppies and Stairs: When is it Safe? (Breeder Advice)

 However, it doesn’t mean the puppy can go up and down the stairs 24/7. – No!

-Gentle training is the key, and it requires experience or advice from reputable breeders (including proper nutrition, exercise duration, etc.).
+Training is the key, and it requires experience or advice from real breeders (including proper nutrition, exercise duration, etc.).

 I recently shared a video in a Facebook group focused on Sarplaninac dogs.